 Key takeaways:

 - It’s important to prepare your domain before transferring it from Namecheap.
-Make sure 60 days have passed since your domain’s initial registration or recent transfer.
+Ensure that 60 days have passed since your domain’s initial registration or most recent transfer.
 Additionally, disable your domain’s Registrar Lock and other privacy features.

 - Transferring your domain involves getting an authorization code from your previous registrar and providing it to the new one.
 You should copy the code exactly as it is because it’s case-sensitive and shouldn’t have unnecessary spaces.

-- After the transfer, you should double-check a few things to ensure your website works correctly.
+- After the transfer, double-check a few things to ensure your website functions correctly.
 This includes updating your nameservers to point to the new registrar’s servers.
 You might also consider your new registrar’s other domain security features.

 Switching domain registrars doesn’t have to be confusing.
 If you registered your domain name with Namecheap and you’re considering transferring to a new domain registrar, you’ve come to the right place.